You are here

 Privacy Policy

-This privacy policy serves to explain to you what information and personal data we process when you visit our website and use our digital services on PCs, smartphones, tablets and all other Internet-enabled mobile devices.
+This privacy policy serves to explain to you what information and personal data we process when you visit our website and use our digital services, including our social media profiles on PCs, smartphones, tablets and all other Internet-enabled mobile devices.

 The digital services may contain links to other third party service provider websites that are not covered by this privacy policy.